fullstack-development/blockchain-wiki-en/tools/brownie/README.md

 ### gui

 Brownie includes a graphical interface for viewing data on test coverage and analyzing the compiled bytecode of your contracts.

-If you're not familiar with opcodes, I suggest you read this excellent [article](https://github.com/fullstack-development/blockchain-wiki/blob/b062e3a0b385c05120a898eda485a509d5d1745e/ehtereum-virtual-machine/evm-opcodes/README.md#L1).

 _Important!_ If you have problems loading the gui, you probably haven't installed [Tkinter](#installing-brownie).